Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Consumer and Household Finance

-This research session focuses on topics related to the finances of consumers and households.
-The topics covered include: household borrowing behavior through the housing boom and bust and the substitution between mortgage and non-mortgage debt, the consumption response to tax refunds, and the benefits and costs of checking accounts as they are actually used by low-and moderate income households.
+This session focuses on consumer and household finance, with particular attention paid to consumer behaviors and financial implications.
+The speakers will specifically address household borrowing behavior through the housing boom and bust, the substitution between mortgage and non-mortgage debt, the consumption response to tax refunds, and the benefits and costs of checking accounts as they are actually used by low- and moderate-income households.

 Dan Hartley, Research Economist, Federal Reserve Bank of Cleveland